apnadkarni/blt/man/datatable.rst

    Labels can not be numbers (to distinguish them from indices).
 There may be duplicate row or column labels.

- *tag*
+ @*tag*

    A tag is a string associated with a row or column.
 They are a useful of grouping rows and columns.
 Columns and rows can have any number of tags associated with them.
-There are two built-in tags: "all" and "end".
+To use a tag you prefix it with a '@' character.
+This distinguishes tags from labels.
+There are two built-in
+   tags: "all" and "end".
 Every row and column have the tag "all".
 The last row and column in the table have the tag "end".
 Row and column tags are distinct.
 Tags may be empty (associated with no rows or columns).

 You can also distinguish between indices, labels and tables by prefixing them with "index:", "label:", or "tag:".